oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 refresh tokens were issued.
 The authorization server MUST maintain the binding between a refresh token and the client to whom it was issued.
-Refresh tokens MUST only be transmitted using TLS as described in Section 1.6 with server authentication as defined by
+Refresh tokens MUST only be transmitted using TLS as described in {{tls-version}} with server authentication as defined by
 {{RFC2818}}.

 The authorization server MUST verify the binding between the refresh